"Lispr vs Wispr Flow: an honest comparison"

 Choose Wispr Flow if:

-- You need dictation on more than a Mac — Windows, mobile, or a mix.
+- You need dictation on a phone or tablet, not only on a computer.

 - You want a polished, full-featured product backed by a well-funded team.